forknoteTeam/forknote/README.md

 * will transfer 10 coins to address Ftwkidoisij with ID 475iuoj and 30 coins to Ftwieojfso

 ```
-Always exit both simplewallet and daemon using "exit" command
+Always close both simplewallet and daemon using "exit" command
 ```

 ### Configuration parameters